lihe07/lihe07/README.md

 I am a high school student in **Beijing, China** and a computer novice.

 - I love trying new technologies (although I might not good at them).
-- I am interested in artificial intelligence.
+- I am interested in AI/DL, Web and software stuffs.
 - I'm willing to help anyone if I can.

 Some of my favorite technologies: